chrisntong/chrisntong/README.md

 ## 🎯 What I'm Up To

-- Working on Aklave's V2 🚀
+- Working on Aklave V2 🚀
 - Exploring AI-powered automation 🤖
 - Running & listening to books in the mornings 🏃‍♂️🎧